axelpale/nudged/doc/API.md

 <a name="nudgedtransformcompose"></a>
 ### nudged.transform.compose(tr, ts)

-Multiply transformation matrix tr from the right with the given transformation matrix ts.
+Multiply the transform tr from the right with the given transform ts.
+In other words, the resulting transform is equivalent to first transforming with ts and then with tr.
-In other words, transform the image of ts by tr.
+To put it short, transform the *image* of ts by tr.

 <p style="display: inline">Parameters:</p>